 Tennessee LLC Operating Agreement (Manager-managed)

-What is a Tennessee LLC Operating Agreement?
+What is a Tennessee Limited Liability Company -Operating Agreement?

 A Tennessee LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
 This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.